 Lease agreements don’t always start on the first of the month.

-Easy: by prorating the rent.
-Here’s how rent is prorated, and how to calculate prorated rent as a landlord.
+Easy: by prorating the rent from the time the tenants move in.
+Here’s how rent is prorated and how to calculate prorated rent as a landlord.

 Prorated Rent Calculator

-It uses the 30 days’ banker’s month method for how to calculate prorated rent.
-If you’d rather calculate the per diem rent annually, or based on the actual number of days in the given month, then run your own damn numbers.
+It uses the 30-day banker’s month method to calculate prorated rent.
+If you’d rather calculate the per diem (daily) rent annually or based on the actual number of days in the given month, then run your own damn numbers.
+Rent calculators per day are a pain, so why make your life harder?
+Just use ours!

-Hardly rocket science, but then again life is always easier when someone does the calculations for you, right?
+It’s hardly rocket science, but life is always easier when someone does the calculations for you, right?

 What Is Prorated Rent?

-To prorate rent means to charge a partial month’s rent, when the lease agreement starts midway through a month.
+Prograding rent (sometimes called pro rata rent) means calculating and charging a partial month’s rent when the lease agreement starts midway through a month.
 Or, for that matter, ends mid-month — although that’s less common.

-For example, the lease starts on September 25, rather than October 1.
-In addition to October’s full monthly rent, the tenant owes six days of rent in September (the 25th counts as a day).
+For example, the lease starts on September 25 rather than October 1.
+In addition to October’s full monthly rent, the tenant owes six days in September (the 25th counts as a day).

-Note that landlords should only prorate rent based on when the lease agreement officially starts, not when the tenant actually moves into the rental property.
-Landlords should push for a lease start date as early as possible, so they can start charging rent.
+Note that landlords should only prorate rent based on when the lease agreement officially starts, not when the tenant moves into the rental property.
+Landlords should push for a lease start date as early as possible to charge rent.

-Tenants, in contrast, may push for a lease start date when they can actually move in.
-This simply comes down to a negotiation between the landlord and renter, and who needs the lease contract more.
+Tenants, in contrast, may push for a lease start date when they can move in.
+This simply comes down to negotiating between the landlord and renter and who needs the lease contract more.

 When to Collect Prorated Rent